- from Water

 That leaves just 0.2 of a gallon.
 That’s all the rivers, lakes, wetlands, and clouds (water vapor) on Earth!
 (These numbers are approximate.)

 Check It Out!

-Water has three states—solid, liquid, and gas.
-Can you spot each phase in this photo of Earth?
+Water has three states, or phases: solid, liquid, and gas.
+Which phases can you spot in this photo of Earth?

 Solid water is ice.
 That includes the frozen, white caps at the top and bottom of the world.
 Blue oceans, lakes, and seas contain liquid water.
-White, swirling clouds are made of water vapor, a gas.
+White swirling clouds are made of tiny drops of water, which has evaporated from Earth’s surface.
+Water that has evaporated is called water vapor, a gas.

 Even microscopic life needs water.
 Many one-celled organisms thrive in wet areas, such as ponds.
 They are like floating bags of water, some with tiny hairs or tails for swimming.
 Their cell walls hold in their insides.
 The insides are light-sensitive.
 They hold digested bits of food and other stuff. ▶